What is Colorectal Cancer?

 Colorectal cancer occurs in the colon, rectum or both.
 Colon cancer and rectal cancer have many features in common including starting as a growth or polyp on the inner lining of the colon or rectum.

 Colorectal cancer is the third most commonly diagnosed cancer in the United States.
-Lifestyle-related factors such as obesity, physical inactivity, diets in high processed meats, smoking and heavy alcohol use may increase the risk for color or rectal cancer in both men and women.
+Lifestyle-related factors such as obesity, physical inactivity, diets high in processed meats, smoking and heavy alcohol use may increase the risk for colon or rectal cancer in both men and women.

 You may have an increased risk of colorectal cancer if any of the following apply to you:

 - You have a history of adenomatous polyps (adenomas) or inflammatory bowel disease (IBD)

 - You have a family history of colorectal cancer